The Uprising: Wives on Strike 3

-The Uprising: Wives on Strike 3 is a 2024 Nigerian film which forms a sequel to Wives on Strike: The Revolution and Wives on Strike, directed and co-produced by Omoni Oboli.
-The film stars Omoni Oboli, Chioma Chukwuka, Uche Jombo, Ufuoma McDermott, Hilda Dokubo in lead characters.
+The Uprising: Wives on Strike 3 is a 2024 Nigerian film directed and co-produced by Omoni Oboli.
+It is a sequel to Wives on Strike: The Revolution and Wives on Strike.
+The film stars Omoni Oboli, Chioma Chukwuka, Uche Jombo, Ufuoma McDermott, and Hilda Dokubo.

-The Uprising: Wives on Strike 3 was released to Nigerian cinema on October 18, 2024; the release ushered in achievements as the film became the highest ticket pre-sale for a Nollywood film, earning over ₦10 million through voucher sales just within two days of release.
-Oboli, while reflecting on the journey to returning the Wives on Strike franchise, has affirmed that this is the best of the franchise, and it will also act as a standalone, as viewers do not have to watch the first and second version - Wives on Strike and Wives on Strike: The Revolution respectively to understand the third sequel.
+The Uprising: Wives on Strike 3 was released in Nigerian cinemas on October 18, 2024, and it became the highest ticket pre-sale for a Nollywood film, earning over ₦10 million through voucher sales within two days of release.
+Oboli, while reflecting on the journey to returning the Wives on Strike franchise, stated that this is the best of the franchise, and it will also act as a standalone, as viewers do not have to watch Wives on Strike and Wives on Strike: The Revolution to understand the third installment.

 Synopsis

 The Uprising: Wives on Strike 3 tells the story of Ebiere, a meat seller at the women's market.
 Her son, who just graduated with honours, was kidnapped, the seemingly gentle and easygoing woman soon embarks on a dangerous mission to save her kidnapped son, putting herself in more harm.